Florida Criminal Sentencing Law

 Additionally, if the sentencing is for a first time felony offense, a judge will order a comprehensive background evaluation known as a Pre-Sentence Investigation (PSI).

-If a plea was entered pursuant to an agreed upon resolution, then the sentencing will be straightforward and the judge will impose the agreed upon sentence.
+If a plea was entered pursuant to an agreed upon resolution, then sentencing is straightforward and the judge will impose the agreed upon sentence.
 As a result, it will be unnecessary to present any character evidence or mitigation during the hearing.

-If portions of the agreed upon resolution are objectionable to the judge, then the sentencing will be stopped and the parties can either rework the plea to satisfy the judge or agree to any additional terms the judge would require before accepting the plea.
+If portions of the agreed upon resolution are objectionable to the judge, then the sentencing will be stopped and the parties will either adjust the terms to satisfy the judge or agree to any additional terms the judge would require before accepting the plea.

 An open plea means that there has been no agreed upon sentence reached with the prosecutor.
 As a result the judge will be given the responsibility of determining an appropriate sentence.